gerardburgues/Langchain_Chatbot/README.md

-Certainly!
-Here's a markdown README for your project:

----

 # Ask Your CSV and Multi-File Chat Interface

-This project provides a Streamlit application where you can upload CSV files to ask questions directly.
+This project provides a Streamlit application where you can upload CSV/PDF/DOC files to ask questions directly.
 Moreover, the project allows for the upload of multiple files and provides a chat interface for interacting with them.

 ## Table of Contents